Volunteer Opportunities

 Research Collection

-The Research Collection, at the opposite end of the hall from the Public Exhibit in Abelson 101, is the core of the museum.
-There is no way around it: Much of the work in the research collection is tedious, repetitive, and thankless.
-Care and meticulous attention to detail is necessary.
+The Research Collection is the core of the museum.
+Much of the work in the research collection is greatly important, requiring a delicate touch and meticulous attention to detail.
 It often involves tasks such as entering large amounts of data into a computer or writing specimen labels in small, neat handwriting.
-We have a few specific projects in the Research Collection we could use volunteers for.
+This work requires a high level of patience and care but serves a critical purpose in making our specimens and data available for research for decades to come.

 Specimen Preparation

 Specimens for the research collection are prepared as “study skins.”
 Preparation of study skins requires far less expertise than a taxidermy mount, but most people need to prepare several skins to become reasonably adept at it.
-Preparation of a study skin requires skinning a bird or mammal, filling the skin with a cotton “body”, sewing the skin back up, collecting tissue samples from the real body for archival, and writing a tag for the skin.
+Preparation of a study skin requires skinning a bird or mammal, collecting tissue samples, filling the skin with a cotton “body”, sewing the skin back up, and writing a specimen label.

 Preparation of a study skin typically requires a block of several hours of time, especially during the learning process.
 Teaching study skin preparation also takes a substantial amount of the curator’s time, so, if you think you might like to prepare skins, we ask that you commit to preparing at least five specimens.